adapta-project/adapta-gtk-theme/README.md

  --disable-xfce          disable xfce support
  ```

+ > **Note:**
- * Installer installs GNOME/Budgie-Desktop support even if all of options above were applied.
+ >   * Installer installs GNOME/Budgie-Desktop support even if all of options above were applied.
- * Cinnamon/Unity support hooks `metacity-1` directory even if GNOME-Flashback support was disabled.
+ >   * Cinnamon/Unity support hooks `metacity-1` directory even if GNOME-Flashback support was disabled.

 4. If users want to enable next Gtk+ release support, please pass this option: